Huntington Beach, CA 92648

 The Main Street Library Branch is located 5 blocks up from the H.B. pier at 525 Main Street.

 The Main Street Library Branch warmly welcomes individuals who would like to make a difference in their community by volunteering.
+Opportunities include shelving and straightening library materials, pulling requested books for holds, and various other projects as needed.
 Please contact the library for details.

-The Huntington Beach Public Library on Triangle Park, known as the Main Street Branch Library, was placed on the National Register of Historic Places by the United States Department of the Interior on April 16, 2013.
+The Main Street Branch Library was placed on the National Register of Historic Places by the United States Department of the Interior on April 16, 2013.